lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The viewer users are not permitted to share link for collections but the option to share is visible to them on the product interface.

-* The Download button on the options bar does not list all the licensed assets of the selected folder.
+* The **[!UICONTROL Download]** button on the options bar does not list all the licensed assets of the selected folder.

 * The search takes longer to show the results for certain keywords.